Yellow Fever Immunization Requirement for Travelers to Uganda and Rwanda -what it means to you

 The Inoculation is now good for a lifetime and is necessary to travel to the parts of the world that are part of the world-wide Yellow Fever Zone which spans the Globe and includes Uganda.

-Yellow fever is transmitted by mosquitoes, outbreaks in Uganda have been rare.
-The last outbreak, some years back, was quickly contained, villages sealed off and it never spread beyond the villages.
+Mosquitoes transmit yellow fever, outbreaks in Uganda have been rare.
+The last eruption, some years back, was quickly contained, villages sealed off and it never spread beyond the communities.

 Yellow Fever Certificate for Travelers to Uganda: